 What are silverfish?

 Alien-like in appearance, silverfish are “unique” looking insects that often find their way into our homes.
-Their body is wider at the head area and tapers toward the tail giving their body a carrot or teardrop-like shape.
+Their body is wider at the head area and tapers toward the tail, giving their body a carrot or teardrop-like shape.
 They are brown or gray and covered in fish-like scales.
-Silverfish are wingless but use their six legs to move quickly from place to place.
+Silverfish are wingless, but use their six legs to move quickly from place to place.
 Their most distinctive physical feature is the “bristle-like” appendage that extends from their hind end.
 These pests prefer to live in a dark, moist environment.
+There is a lot of information that property owners in Florida should know about silverfish.

 Are silverfish dangerous?